 About identification management

-Effective identification management helps organisations to reduce and/or prevent fraud, loss of privacy and identity theft by applying good practice processes during the enrolment of an entity, on-going interactions and use of credentials.
+Effective identification management helps organisations to reduce and/or prevent fraud, loss of privacy and identity theft by applying good practice processes.

 The identification management elements